-The best banding wheels include our top choice, the Shimpo-Nidec Banding Wheel, closely followed by the US Art Supply Banding Wheel.
-The Falling in Art Banding wheel is also a great alternative.
-And if you’re looking for something that won’t break the bank, then go for the NATGAI Banding Wheel.
+The best banding wheels include our top choice, the Shimpo-Nidec Banding Wheel, followed by the US Art Supply Banding Wheel.
+The US Falling in Art Banding wheel is also a great alternative.
+And if you’re looking for something that won’t break the bank, then go for the 7-inch YaeMarine Banding Wheel.

 The ideal Banding Wheel should make it easier for you to decorate your ceramics.
 So it’s important to get one that’s sturdy, durable, and at the same time, falls within your budget.
 Have a look at why I think these four options are worth your investment.

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.

 Shimpo has, for the longest time, produced heavy-duty and rust-free Banding Wheels that are a favorite for many potters.
 It emerges as our top choice because of its precise ball-bearing rotation that delivers a reliably smooth and even turning.
 The excellent bearing and the weight of the wheel ensures it doesn’t wobble at all.

 Its precision makes it an excellent banding wheel, even for the most delicate applications.

 The Shimpo Banding Wheel is made to last.
 The manufacturers used heavy-duty cast iron and coated the wheel with rust-resistant paint.
 So you don’t have to worry about the Banding Wheel serving you for a while.